richardliaw/wheelray/README.md

-# How to create a wheel
+# Ray On Wheels

 1. Install ray
-2. `wheelray {PULL-REQUEST-URL}`
+2. `./wheelray.sh {PULL-REQUEST-NUMBER}`

-This will build a wheel for Python 2.7 and Python 3.6 on Linux.
+This will build a wheel for Python 2.7 on Linux and ship it to an S3 bucket.